mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 assessing, and apprproving this specification for acceptance into the W3C DID Method Registry.

-In addition, the project is very gratefully to all the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for, literally, their years of support.
+In addition, the project is very gratefully to all the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for their, literally, years of support.

 ## Appendix A. Public Key Algorithm